Google Project Aristotle: How to build more effective teams

 Another interesting feature of the management culture in Google is that, essentially, the buck stops with a manager.
-Employees are encouraged to be innovate and try new things; however if they endeavours do not pan out as expected, instead of scapegoating the individual employee; it is instead seen as a failure in management.
-While many of these skills may seem arbitrary or unimportant, I promise you if your managers leave and work by these rules, you will have happier, more productive, more engaged employees.
+Employees are encouraged to be innovate and try new things; however if their endeavours do not pan out as expected, instead of scapegoating the individual employee; it is instead seen as a failure in management.
+While many of these skills may seem arbitrary or unimportant, I promise you if your managers live and work by these rules, you will have happier, more productive, more engaged employees.

 While most companies may not have the same resources available to them as Google, there are still many lessons that can be learned from their innovative HR process – regardless of your current stage of HR maturity.
 Perhaps the most important piece of advice would be to look after your people.
 Happier employees are more likely to go above and beyond, and do the very best for their employer once they feel valued and appreciated.

 Additionally, it’s time to stop the mindset that Google is not a competitor for talent outside of the IT sector – as this is simply not true.
 Like the New York Yankees in baseball or Barcelona in football, Google is a talent magnet across the board.
 Google attracts and retains the top talent in all areas from IT to marketing, sales, sustainable development, engineering and more.
 It is this ability to hire and retain the best talent that accounts for Google’s continued success and dominance on the world stage.